-To make sure that our entrants have enough experience to attempt our grueling 100-mile race, HURT has implemented the requirement of a qualifying event of a minimum of 50 miles.
-Any official event of 50 miles or longer is acceptable.
-This event must have been completed within the two years prior to the opening of registration, from July 26, 2021, to July 25, 2023.
-It is the responsibility of the applicant to list their qualifying event at the time of application.
+This run must have been completed within the two years prior to the opening of registration, from July 26, 2021, to July 25, 2023.
+It is the responsibility of the applicant to list their qualifying run at the time of application, along with a web link to where the results can be found.